miiazertyy/Discord-LLM-Selfbot/README.md

 ### Step 4 — Configure credentials
 - Rename `example.env` to `.env`
 - Fill in your Discord token and Groq API key
+- Optionally add your Telegram bot token and owner ID (recommended)

 ### Step 5 — Run the bot